We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, there are different potential risks that may not be present in vaginal or oral sex.
 For example, the anus cannot naturally lubricate itself to reduce discomfort and friction-related concerns, such as skin injuries.

 This article will discuss some of the potential risks of anal sex as well as dispel some myths related to the practice.